hicommonwealth/edgeware-documentation/docs/edgeware-runtime/staking/nominating.md

 You are now bonded.
 Being bonded means your tokens are locked and **could be** [**slashed**](https://wiki.polkadot.network/docs/en/learn-staking#slashing) **if the validators you nominate misbehave**.
 All bonded funds can now be distributed to up to 16 validators.
 Be careful about the validators you choose since you will be slashed if your validator commits an offense.

-Click on "Nominate" on an account you've bonded and you may be presented with another popup asking you to select some validators, otherwise enter the validating address of the validator you wish to nominate.
+In the "Account actions" sub-tab you will find "Nominate" option corresponding to your stash(the account you've bonded) and  upon clicking you will be presented with another popup asking you to select the intended validators, alternatively you can enter the validating address(es) of the validator(s) you wish to nominate.

 {% hint style="info" %}
-Is your Nominate or Send button greyed out?
-Check your settings in the popup to ensure you have the default network or Edgeware selected.
+Is your Nominate or Send button greyed out or not visible?
+Incase your are using the Polkadot JS extension, check your extension settings to ensure you have set the default network to Edgeware.
+Also make sure that you have both stash and controller accounts imported.
 {% endhint %}

 ![Nominating validators](https://guide.kusama.network/en/latest/img/NPoS/nominate.png)

 Select them, confirm the transaction, and you're done - you are now nominating.
-You should notice your balance increasing shortly.
+Your stash will start generating staking rewards within an era (6 hours).
+You will notice your balance increasing whenever a validator or any nominator corresponding to it claims a payout (on behalf of every corresponding nominators).

 ### Step 3: Stop nominating